Defining the Bear Put Spread:

 Here's how it works.

 The first word in the phrase indicates your view of the market.
-So a bear put spread would indicate that you believe the underlying stock in question is about to take a price dive.
+So a bear put spread would indicate that you believe the underlying stock in question is more likely than not, going to fall.
 In other words, you're bearish on the stock, so your vertical spread strategy will reflect that.

 This strategy should be distinguished from the bear call spread.
 The latter are credit spreads, again the result of a bearish view of the market but comprised of call options in the hope that the underlying stock will remain away from their strike prices.
 More about that at another page.